ctsit/redcap_entity/docs/documentation.md

 ## 2. Creating DB tables

 Implementing `hook_entity_types()` is not enough to enable your entity type.
-The next and final step is creating your entity db table.
+The next (and final) step is creating your entity db table.
 There are two available methods: via UI and programmatically.

 ### 3.1.
 Via UI

-Go to Control Center > Entity DB Manager.
+Go to **Control Center > Entity DB Manager**.
 Taking the Departments Manager module as our example, you should see the following list:

 TODO: insert image

+To create the db table, click on "create db table" button.
+To drop the table, click on "delete db table" and proceed with the confirmation form.

+TODO: insert image

+**Important:** During your design/dev process you can troubleshoot your `hook_entity_type()` definitions.
+If there is something wrong with your definition arrays, your entity type is listed as "Invalid", and you can see a list of pendencies to be addressed.

+TODO: insert image

 ### 3.1.
 Programmatically (module enable)

-This is very useful for skipping the manual creation via UI and triggering your table creation when your module is enabled.
-To do that you need to add the following code to your module:
+This is very useful for skipping the manual creation via UI and instead trigger your table creation when your module gets enabled.
+To do that, you need to add the following code to your External Module base class:

 ```
 <?php